 Atopic Dermatitis (Eczema) and Allergenic Foods

 There is conflicting opinion regarding food allergy as being the cause of atopic dermatitis.
-The opinions are debatable but researchers have been vociferous in their support for breastfeeding for six months as it has been known to give positive results.
-There is also consensus on the fact that food allergies trigger symptoms in younger children and environmental hazards could be the cause symptoms in older ones.
+The opinions are debatable, but researchers have been vociferous in their support for breastfeeding for six months, as it has been known to give positive results.
+There is also consensus on the fact that food allergies trigger symptoms in younger children, and environmental hazards could be the cause symptoms in older children.

 Clinical diagnosis with pathological documentation will point to the relation between symptoms and a food item.
 To be more precise, the ingestion of an item can produce a symptom which can be observed.
 A process of trial and error should be conducted to help in identifying the allergy-causing food.

 Baby eczema needs to be treated for dry skin and inflammation.
 As already stated, if this is due to genetic causes, it cannot be prevented.
 The symptoms may start showing a year after the child’s birth.
 It can certainly be prevented from aggravation by administering therapies as suggested by the specialist.
 It would be beneficial to maintain a record (for the benefit of the doctor) as to what causes such allergies in your baby.

 Here are a few ways to prevent eczema:

 - The diet of the child could be a reason that may be causing the eczema, but it is advisable that any change in the child’s diet is done after due consultation with the doctor.
 A clean and dust-free atmosphere at home would be an ideal situation for prevention, though this might be a little difficult.

 - Avoid synthetic material clothing, as the best preferred material for kids is always cotton.
 This is because wool can scratch against the skin and aggravate the dryness.